some background

 Click HERE

-for a list of selected papers (many with direct links),
+for a list of selected papers (many with direct links), HERE for a

 My research program is

-situated in mathematics education and includes a specialized focus on
+and includes a specialized focus on statistics

-reasoning and thinking in our information age.
+and thinking in our information age.

 Because mathematics and statistics have been shown to be frequently